GabrielGSRosa/GabrielGSRosa/README.md

 - 👀 I’m interested in becoming a frontend developer.
 - 🌱 I’m currently learning JavaScript, AngularJs and CSS.
 - 💞️ I’m looking to collaborate on JavaScript, Python, AngularJs and CSS.
-- 📫 How to reach me: intagram: @g.gustta | Linkedin: https://www.linkedin.com/mwlite/in/gabrielgschoenfelder
+- 📫 How to reach me: intagram: @gabriel.schoenfelder | Linkedin: https://www.linkedin.com/mwlite/in/gabrielgschoenfelder